-How we're helping to make your town centre safe
+How we're helping to make your town centre safer

 We're working with key partners, including Rochdale Business Improvement District (BID), so you can enjoy all our town centres have to offer.

 The steps we've taken during the coronavirus pandemic include:

-- Reopening of the hospitality industry - we've made contact with businesses to ensure they have all the support and information they need to open safely.
-Our licensing team contacted every licensed premises in the borough and provided them with advice and support around reopening.
-To operate safely, leisure venues are required to follow a number of rules and anyone wishing to visit them will need to adhere to them.
+- Reopening the hospitality industry - we've made contact with businesses to ensure they have all the support and information they need to open safely.
+Our licensing team have contacted every licensed premises in the borough and provided them with advice and support around reopening.

-- Council staff have joined forces with police and are regularly visiting venues to support visitors and businesses, particularly at key times like weekends.
+- Council staff are working closely with the police and are regularly visiting venues to support visitors and businesses, particularly at key times like weekends.

 - We’ve pedestrianised Packer Street in Rochdale town centre to create more outdoor space for businesses in this area.
 This has allowed customers of pubs like the Flying Horse Hotel extra space to drink and dine outside safely.
 We've also relocated the Packer Street taxi rank to the other side of the road, so it is now located in the town hall car park.
 A small section of Nelson Street at its junction with Packer Street is also closed to traffic.

 - We’ve increased cleaning across all our town centres, with an additional focus on key areas like handrails and ticket machines at car parks.

 - We've added signage to pavements and lamp posts to remind shoppers about the importance of following government guidance and we’ve given posters and stickers to businesses to help them spread the message.